PieraSystems/SenseiAQ/README.md

 ## Installation Notes
 **Windows 10** - If Microsoft Defender blocks the app, select "More info" and then "Run anyway".

-**MacOS** - Control-click the app icon, then choose "Open" from the shortcut menu.
+**MacOS** - Secondary-click the app icon, then choose "Open" from the shortcut menu (currently awaiting Mac App Store approval).

 ## Usage